freedomofpress/webcat/infra/list_server/Validation.md

    - Based on the confirmation mode:
      - **Email Mode:** A unique validation token is generated, hashed, and ideally sent via email (with a waiting period of 12 hours). *Note: Email validation is not currently in use, as it is not viable for onion services.*
-     - **Recheck Mode:** A waiting period is set to allow for a re-check of HTTPS headers.
+     - **Cool-down Mode:** A waiting period is set to allow for a re-check of HTTPS headers.
 In the demo setup, this period is intentionally short (e.g., 1 minute).
 In production, it should be extended (e.g., to a week) to mitigate rapid changes (e.g. due to a domain takeover, or webserver compromise, or to spam the list).
    - The submission remains in the awaiting confirmation state until confirmation is received or the waiting period expires.

 5. **Auto-Confirmation (StateAwaitingConfirmation):**